 New manufacturing plant

-Crown Holdings is building a new beverage can manufacturing facility in Bowling Green, Kentucky, US.
+Crown Holdings has built a new beverage can manufacturing facility in Bowling Green, Kentucky, US.

 The estimated investment in the manufacturing facility is $147m.
-Scheduled to become operational in the second quarter of 2021, the new plant is expected to create 126 jobs.
+The new plant became operational in the second quarter of 2021.

-The Bowling Green plant will meet the growing demand for beverage cans in North America.
+The Bowling Green plant will help the company meet the growing demand for beverage cans in North America.

 The facility is located in the Kentucky Transpark in Bowling Green.
-Spanning across 327,000ft², it will be the company’s first manufacturing facility in Kentucky.
+Spanning 327,000ft² (30,379m²), it is the company’s first manufacturing facility in Kentucky.

-The location ensures easy access to major markets, and logistics and distribution channels.
+The location ensures easy access to major markets as well as logistics and distribution channels.

-The manufacturing centre will have the capacity to produce 2,800 cans per minute, which translates to 1.3 billion cans a year.
+The manufacturing centre has the capacity to produce 2,800 cans per minute, which translates to 1.3 billion cans a year.

-The company pledged to achieve a 20% reduction in water consumption by the end of 2025, which will enable it to reduce water usage by more than 500 million gallons per year.
-The efforts will involve implementing measures to improve efficiency at its facilities worldwide to achieve the target.
+Crown Holdings pledged to achieve a 20% reduction in water consumption by the end of 2025, which will enable it to reduce water usage by more than 500 million gallons a year.
+The company will implement measures to improve efficiency at its facilities worldwide to achieve this target.

-The company’s Belgium plant invested in a reclaim line, which helped it reprocess and upcycle 90% of the waste into usable material.
-It used eco-innovation and reduced the environmental footprint of one of its customers by 60%.
-The facility also committed to cut the usage of energy by 7.2% in the next five years.
+The company’s Belgium plant invested in a reclaim line, which helps reprocess and upcycle 90% of its waste into usable material.
+It has used eco-innovation and reduced the environmental footprint of one of its customers by 60%.
+The facility also committed to cutting the usage of energy by 7.2% in the next five years.

 Crown Holdings set a target to reduce greenhouse gases (GHGs) by 9.43% per billion standard units and achieved 94% of its 2020 GHG reduction target by the end of 2018.

-Crown Holdings’ products include metal closures, aerosol packaging, beverage packaging, food and promotional packaging.
+Crown Holdings’ products include metal closures, aerosol packaging, beverage packaging, food cans and promotional packaging.

 The aerosol packaging offerings include straight wall aerosol cans, shaped aerosol cans, necked-in aerosol cans, BICAN® aerosol cans, aerosol components and can services.

-The promotional packaging range includes square tin, rectangular tins, irregular tins, octagonal tins, oval tins, seamless tins and custom product packaging services.
+The promotional packaging range includes square tins, rectangular tins, irregular tins, octagonal tins, oval tins, seamless tins and custom product packaging services.
 The company’s promotional packaging innovations include HoloCrown™, a holographic foil technology.

-CROWN Cork and Seal USA, which will operate the new facility, is a subsidiary of Crown Holdings, a global packaging company and a producer of rigid packaging products for different markets.
+CROWN Cork and Seal USA, which operates the new facility, is a subsidiary of Crown Holdings, a global packaging company and producer of rigid packaging products for different markets.
 The company provides services and equipment to several end markets and consumer marketing companies.

-Crown Holdings was founded in 1892 by William Painter, in Baltimore.
+Crown Holdings was founded in Baltimore in 1892 by William Painter.
 The company changed its headquarters to Philadelphia in 1958 and to Yardley, Pennsylvania, in 2018.
 It has an extensive product range and offers innovative packaging solutions to various markets, including health and beauty, beverages, food, metals, promotional, and luxury goods.